 11. Drinking water in Nepal

-Consume sealed water bottles which are not opened.
+Consume sealed water bottles that are not opened.
 It is easily available in every market and inexpensive.

 12. Squat toilets just in mountains trekking